-Image below: Graph of Northern region cyclone frequency per year from 1963 to 2006.
+Graph below: Northern region cyclone frequency per year from 1964 to 2015.
 Severe cyclones are shown in red.

 Frequency by month

-Graph below: Number of tropical cyclones in the Northern region, per month, from 1963 to 2006.
+Graph below: Number of tropical cyclones in the Northern region, by month and including category, from 1964 to 2015.

 Frequency by severity